 How are the Stations of the Cross Prayed?

-There are many different options for praying the Stations of the Cross but all involve moving from depiction to deception, stopping at each to pray and reflect on that moment in Christ’s Passion.
+There are many different options for praying the Stations of the Cross but all involve moving from depiction to depiction, stopping at each to pray and reflect on that moment in Christ’s Passion.

 The Traditional Stations of the Cross are as follows: